 One of these intermediary parties, we highly suggest you use is Fintiba.
-Fintiba helps international students and other groups of foreigners that land in Germany for different purposes.
-One of the many services they offer is opening a German blocked account (Sperrkonto) which is officially approved by the German Federal Foreign Service.
+Fintiba helps international students and other groups of foreigners that land in Germany for different purposes One of the many services they offer is opening a German blocked account (Sperrkonto) which is officially approved by the German Federal Foreign Service.

 Follow these steps to open your blocked account at Fintiba:

 - First, you have to register on their website or in the Fintiba-App.

 - Fill the application form with your personal identification data.
 Make sure you have filled the application form properly or it won’t be recognized.

 - Then you’ll gain access to their online platform where you can easily manage all personal details related to your blocked bank account.

 - Once you receive the account details, deposit the money in your account and pay the initial fee that the bank charges you.

 - Your application will be processed.

-- Around three days later you’ll receive an email to confirm the opening of your Sperrkonto and the amount of money you have deposited.
+- As soon as the money is transferred, you’ll receive an email to confirm the opening of your blocked account German: “Sperrkonto”) and the amount of money you have deposited.

-Finally, after landing in Germany, Fintiba will help you to open a normal bank account where they transfer money from your blocked account each month.
-Note that you only need an ID card or passport to register and create your account at Fintiba.
+Finally, after arriving to Germany, Fintiba will help you open a normal bank account where they transfer money from your blocked account each month.

 The best part is that everything can be done online and you don’t need to send any original documents by mail.